Adelbert von Chamisso: Life

 In 1815, Chamisso was appointed botanist to the Russian ship Rurik, fitted out at the expense of Count Nikolay Rumyantsev, which Otto von Kotzebue (son of August von Kotzebue) commanded on a scientific voyage round the world.
 He collected at the Cape of Good Hope in January 1818 in the company of Krebs, Mund and Maire.
 His diary of the expedition (Tagebuch, 1821) is a fascinating account of the expedition to the Pacific Ocean and the Bering Sea.
 During this trip Chamisso described a number of new species found in what is now the San Francisco Bay Area.
 Several of these, including the California poppy, Eschscholzia californica, were named after his friend Johann Friedrich von Eschscholtz, the Rurik's entomologist.
 In return, Eschscholtz named a variety of plants, including the genus Camissonia, after Chamisso.
 On his return in 1818 he was made custodian of the botanical gardens in Berlin, and was elected a member of the Academy of Sciences, and in 1819 he married his friend Hitzig's foster daughter Antonie Piaste (1800–1837).
 He became a leading member of the Serapion Brethren, a literary circle around E. T. A. Hoffmann.

 In 1827, partly for the purpose of rebutting the charges brought against him by Kotzebue, he published Views and Remarks on a Voyage of Discovery, and Description of a Voyage Round the World.
 Both works display great accuracy and industry.
 His last scientific labor was a tract on the Hawaiian language.
 Chamisso's travels and scientific researches restrained for a while the full development of his poetical talent, and it was not until his forty-eighth year that he turned back to literature.
 In 1829, in collaboration with Gustav Schwab, and from 1832 in conjunction with Franz von Gaudy, he brought out the Deutscher Musenalmanach, in which his later poems were mainly published.

 Chamisso died in Berlin at the age of 57.
 His grave is preserved in the Protestant Friedhof III (Cemetery No. 3 of the congregations of Jerusalem's Church and the New Church) in Berlin-Kreuzberg, to the south of the Hallesches Tor.

 Chamisso collected numerous zoological and botanical specimens as well as occasional human bones.
 His collections are in the care of a number of European museums.
+Some of his fungal specimens were distributed by Johann Friedrich Klotzsch in his highly influential exsiccata Herbarium vivum mycologicum sistens fungorum per totam Germaniam crescentium collectionem perfectam (1832).